 - Hazelnut butter: substitute almond, or use sunflower seed butter if you need a nut-free option.

 A few notes about the crumble – the topping can burn quite quickly if you leave it in the oven too long, as dates have a tendency to do that, so keep an eye on it.
 If it is browning too much, loosely cover with a sheet of parchment paper (don’t tuck it in, just lay it over the baking dish) and that should stop it.

 - 1 teaspoon cinnamon

 - Core and dice the apples and place them into the baking dish.
-Add the maple syrup and spices, and mix until the apples are coated.1 kilogram apples, 1-2 tablespoons maple syrup, 1 teaspoon cinnamon, 1/2 teaspoon nutmeg*
+Add the maple syrup (if using) and spices, and mix until the apples are coated.1 kilogram apples, 1-2 tablespoons maple syrup, 1 teaspoon cinnamon, 1/2 teaspoon nutmeg*

 - To make the crumble, mix the hazelnut meal, oats, and cinnamon in a bowl.
-Add the dates, coconut oil, and hazelnut butter, and use your hands to mix until a crumble forms.70 grams hazelnut meal, 50 grams quick-cook oats**, 1 teaspoon cinnamon, 100 grams soft dates, 60 grams solid coconut oil, 50 grams hazelnut butter
+Add the mashed dates, coconut oil, and hazelnut butter, and use your hands to mix until a crumble forms.70 grams hazelnut meal, 50 grams quick-cook oats**, 1 teaspoon cinnamon, 100 grams soft dates, 60 grams solid coconut oil, 50 grams hazelnut butter